gbdev/database/CONTRIBUTE.md

 ### 1. Decide the game `slug`

-Decide a *slug* for the game you are adding.
-It's like an username: short, no spaces, special characters or punctuation.
+Decide a "slug" for the game you are adding: it's like an username: short, no spaces, special characters or punctuation.

 > If the game is called "Super Roto Land : Tales from the Dumper", a good slug would be `super-roto-land-1`.